-15.01-1L URBAN DESIGN IN MANSFIELD TOWNSHIP CBD - MANSFIELD C47mans 03/03/2022 Policy application This policy applies to all land identified in the Mansfield CBD Framework Plan that forms part of this Clause to Clause 11.01 IL- [Insert plan at the end of this policy] 1.
-Commented [CR10]: Smart planning protocol Strategies Support development that is sited and designedSite and design development t_to respond to the existing built form character of the centre. [approved verb] Commented [CR11]: As with previous examples you could just Maintain Retain Encourage the retention of the predominant single storey built form and structure and consistency of front setbacks in High Street and Highett Street. [approved verb] start with "Design", but it works as you have proposed Commented [CR12]: I think maintain is closer to retain than Protect existing environmental features, including large stands of trees, remnant River Red Gums, native vegetation, native animal habitat and movement corridors, high points, watercourses and drainage lines as part of residential development. l encourage is.
-Encourage the Maintain a sense of character and provision of de for Provide for pedestrian amenity as part of commercial development, by - including through the use of verandahs extending to the kerb and other pedestrian friendly design treatments. [repetition of first strategy, approved verb] Commented [CR13]: The character element is covered off by the Encourage the full activation of retail frontages along High Street and Highett Street. first strategy, so I have amended this to focus on amenity.
-Support Design access to parking be designed to minimise impacts on active frontages and preferably be provided via a secondary streets, laneways or other parking areas. [approved verb] Commented [CR14]: Design is an approved verb and better as it eliminates the 'double verb'.
-Design Encourage signs to be proportionate to the building facade and directed to the verandah and below verandah. [approved verb] Commented [CR15]: As above.
-Design should be retained.
-Policy guidelines Consider as relevant: In High Street and Highett Street, limiting height to two storeys, with the upper level to be setback from the kerb.
-In redeveloping the Toyota dealership site: Applying a zero street setback along High Street.
-In redeveloping the former Caltex Site (30-34 High Street): Limiting building height to two storeys.
-Applying a zero ground floor street setback and first floor setback from the street.
+Mansfield Shire catchments map

+15.01-1L URBAN DESIGN IN MANSFIELD TOWNSHIP CBD - MANSFIELD

+C47mans 03/03/202 Policy application

+This policy applies to all land identified in the Mansfield CBD Framework Plan that forms part of this Clause.
+[Insert plan at the end of this policy]

+Support development designed to respond to the existing built form character of the centre. [approved verb]

+Maintain the predominant single storey built form, consistent front setbacks and structure in High Street and Highett Street. [approved verb]

+Protect existing environmental features, including large stands of trees, remnant River Red Gums, native vegetation, native animal habitat and movement corridors, high points, watercourses and drainage lines as part of residential development.

+Provide for pedestrian amenity as part of commercial development through the use of verandahs extending to the kerb and other pedestrian friendly design treatments. [repetition of first strategy, approved verb]

+Encourage the full activation of retail frontages along High Street and Highett Street.

+Design access to parking to minimise impacts on active frontages and preferably be provided via a secondary streets, laneways or other parking areas. [approved verb]

+Design signs to be proportionate to the building facade and directed to the verandah and below verandah. [approved verb]

+- In High Street and Highett Street, limiting height to two storeys, with the upper level to be setback from the kerb. - In redeveloping the Toyota dealership site: - Applying a zero street setback along High Street. - In redeveloping the former Caltex Site (30-34 High Street): - Limiting building height to two storeys. - Applying a zero ground floor street setback and first floor setback from the street.